emnikhil/HackerEarth-Machine-Learning-Challenges/Fast, Furious and Insured/Readme.md

 # Predict the condition and insurance amount
-Dast, Furious and Insured : HackerEarth Machine Learning Challenge
+Fast, Furious and Insured : HackerEarth Machine Learning Challenge

 ![](images/new1.PNG)